nsftx/seven-gravity-gateway/README.md

 lang=javascript
 {gatewayInstance}.sendMessage(frameId, {
     action : 'betslip.add',
-    productId : $productId
+    slaveId/productId : $slaveId
 }, origin)
 ```

-Object must contain name of action and productId property. `productId` property is the unique id of the product to which message is dispatched.
+Object must contain name of action and `slaveId/productId` property. `slaveId/productId` property is the unique id of the slaveId to which message is dispatched.
 Origin param is the origin of sender.
 That origin must be enabled in slave gateway in order to process the message.
 If origin is obeyed origin will be set to ‘*’.

 **Slave -> Master**